 Responsible for...

-Technologies Used: JavaScript, React Native, Expo, Python, Flask, Flask, Firebase, Firestore, Cloud Storage, Memcached
+Technologies Used: JavaScript, React Native, Expo, Python, Flask, Firebase, Firestore, Cloud Storage, Memcached

 Technologies Used: Python, Pygame